mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/known-limitations/index.md

 enterprise: true
 ---

-Depending on the configuration of Edge_LB and your cluster environment, you might experience some limitations in Edge-LB features or functionality.
+Depending on the configuration of Edge-LB and your cluster environment, you might experience some limitations in Edge-LB features or functionality.
 Unlike issues that are typically found and fixed in minor or patch version updates, technical limitations can span multiple versions.

 ## Current limitations
 <!--* Edge-LB supports all [security modes](/1.13/security/ent/#security-modes) in DC/OS 1.11 and later.-->